-This solution addresses KI#3 and 8 and applies to both Layer-2 and Layer-3 UE-to-UE Relay.
+This solution addresses KI#4 and 8 and applies to both Layer-2 and Layer-3 UE-to-UE Relay.

-For KI#4 (Support of UE-to-UE Relay), following aspect is covered:
+For KI#4 (Support of UE-to-UE Relay), following aspects are covered:

 - Authorize the UE-to-UE Relay, e.g. authorize a UE as UE-to-UE Relay?

+- Authorize the Remote UE to access a UE-to-UE Relay?

 For KI#8 (Support of PC5 Service Authorization and Policy/Parameter Provisioning), two following major aspects are covered: